 The three main components of the project included a reconfigured/renovated administration building, a new visitor center, and the iconic 18,000 SF Eleanor Armstrong Smith Glasshouse.

 The main focus of this one-of-a-kind project, the glasshouse has become a regional landmark among Cleveland’s cultural institutions.
-It contains replications of two of the world’s most fragile ecosystems in separate, climate-controlled biomes.
-In the Madagascar biome, guests find themselves in the spiny desert, which makes up the southwest corner of the island country.
-In the Costa Rica biome, guests enter a cloud forest inhabited by butterflies, orchids, and brightly colored birds.
-The project required very sophisticated MEP systems to support the glasshouse's two drastically different biome environments.
+It contains replications of two of the world’s most fragile ecosystems in separate, climate-controlled biomes, requiring very sophisticated MEP systems to support the drastically different environments.